 So I returned home and went about life as usual and felt pretty good.
 For me, there’s nothing like a vacation that includes learning, great food, AND massage.
 And because I hate to give up before the promised results, I continued to try to meditate daily despite feeling I was getting nowhere.

-And then something happened two weeks later, the day my handyman Elvis, worked in my attic.
+And then, two after SynchoDestiny, something happened, the day my handyman Elvis worked in my attic.

 Yes, a man was falling and holding on for his life, in my home, no joke.
 And he was screaming, and kicking his legs around in panic, just the way it looks in movies.
 The fear was palpable.

 What?
-Who was this strangely calm and reassuring being that had taken over my senses, my spirit, my own vocal chords?
+Who was the strangely calm and reassuring being that had taken over my senses, my spirit, my own vocal chords?

 My health and well-being have improved by leaps and bounds over the years even as I age.
 I feel and look healthier at 45 than I did at 25, but what’s more, I’m much happier because when I become unbalanced it’s a mere slight adjustment back to center.
 Oh, and I now welcome my silent, meditative practice, it truly sets a peaceful tone for my day.